Oluwasetemi/css-note/slides.md

 ---

-<kbd>animation-timeline</kbd> can take two arguments which determines the function the scroller should find and which axis to track.
+`animation-timeline` can take two arguments which determines the function the scroller should find and which axis to track.

 ```css
 .content {